nyrahul/nyrahul.github.io/_posts/2018-4-1-sysv-msgq-vs-posix-msgq.md

 elegant manner.
-A message could be posted using a specific 'mtype' such that a receiver process could call the interface [msgrcv](https://linux.die.net/man/2/msgrcv) with that particular mtype to receive only those marked messages, all on the same queue.
+A message could be posted using a specific 'mtype' such that a receiver process could call the interface [msgrcv](https://linux.die.net/man/2/msgrcv) with that particular mtype to receive only those marked messages, all on the same shared queue.

+Surprisingly, this feature is missing in Posix message queues.

 ![Alt text](/images/sysv_msgq.png "SysV Message Queue")